-Peanuts have been one of the more profitable crops grown in the Sputheastern Coastal Plains for many years.
+Peanuts in the United States are grown for peanut butter, peanut candy, roasted peanuts, peanut oil, and other peanut products.
+The southeastern coastal plains are the highest producers of peanut in the US.
 Farm programs with the quota system made peanut production an attractive enterprise.
 The elimination of the quota system has led to a shift in acreage resulting in a 50% increase in total acreage in Florida since 2000.
-With current price, budgets should be studied carefully to determine where peanuts fit into your operation.
-Enterprise budgets for irrigated and dry land peanuts can be found at http://www. ces.uga.edu/Agriculture/agecon/budgets/printed/January_2013_CCTSA.pdf.
-Where peanuts are grown in new areas, yields are often higher than where peanuts have been produced for many years.
-This is due to lower pest pressure and peanut yield responds more to good rotation than most other crops.
-Peanuts fit into many rotation schemes including corn, cotton, and other grass crops, and do best when planted after perennial grasses.
-Peanuts in the United States are grown for peanut butter, peanut candy, roasted peanuts, peanut oil, and other peanut products.
+In 2017 and 2018 total peanut acreage was 195,000 acres while in 2019 Florida had 165,000 acres of peanut planted with almost 94% of it harvested.
+With current prices, budgets should be studied carefully to determine where peanuts fit into your operation.
+Enterprise budgets for irrigated and dry land peanuts can be found at https://agecon.uga.edu/extension/budgets.html.
+Where peanuts are grown in new areas or rotated with other crops, yields are often higher than where peanuts have been produced for many years.
+This is due to lower pest and disease pressure when peanuts are rotated.
+Peanut yield responds better to good rotation as compared to most other crops.
+Peanuts fit well into many rotation schemes including corn, cotton, and other grass crops, and do best when planted after perennial grasses.